its-a-unixsystem/monitor/README.md

 **return_code** | HTTP return code of that page

 ## check failures
-If connecting to the host either times out or is unreachable, it sets the `return_code` to `999`
+If connecting to a host times out or is unreachable, `return_code` is set to `999`

 ## DB performance limitations
 there are so far two indexes on the table, on name and on checktime, as any output would filter on a date range as well as on certain checks.
 If different output is needed additonal indexes should be created to avoid table scans.

 # Tests
 * The tests need pytest.
+Install it via `pip3 install pytest`
 * It is expected that you have a configured Postgres as well as Kafka system, which is accessible and a working config.ini with the connection parameters.
 * start the tests - ideally in a virtual environment - via `pytest-3 --pyargs monitor`